 c.
-A technical foul called for (1) delay of game, (2) coaches box violations, (3) defensive 3-seconds, (4) having a team total of less or more than five players when the ball is alive, or (5) a player hanging on the basket ring or backboard is not considered an act of unsportsmanlike conduct.
+A technical foul called for (1) delay of game, (2) coaches box violations, (3) defensive 3-seconds, (4) having a team total of less or more than five players when the ball becomes alive, (5) a player hanging on the basket ring or backboard or (6) participation in the game when not on team's active list is not considered an act of unsportsmanlike conduct.